tarantool/doc/doc/contributing/docs/images.rst

 Images are useful in explanations of concepts and structures.
 When you introduce a term or describe a structure of multiple interconnected parts (such as a cluster), consider illustrating it with a diagram.
-If you explain how to use a GUI, check if a screenshot can make the doc clearer.
+If you are explaining how to use a GUI, check if a screenshot can make the doc clearer.

 Note that illustrations should complement the text, not replace it.
 Even with an image,